kwonih1020/Project-2/README.md

      Silver: Rating Star System.
 Add comment section to visits and ratings.

      Gold: Search bar for navigating to exact visits(city name) to view posts and ratings.
-Adding Favorite to each models.
+Adding favorite to each models.

 ##User Stories: